aaronaddleman/aaronaddleman-academic/content/code/spacemacs/cheatsheet.md

 #### Selecting windows

 This is by far the most popular command I use by invoking `SPC #` where the `#` is a single number ranging from `0` to `9`.

+### Max/Restore

+Sometimes a window is too small for reading or its dimensions are just too small for the output you have just produced.
+You want to see the entire thing, but you dont want this view to be permanent.

+Use `SPC w m` to maximize the window and now you can see more of the content.
+After you are done, you just run `SPC w m` to restore the window to its previous size.

 ### Windows Transient

 This mode is fantastic.
 Using `SPC w .` brings up a large list of commands that are available at your finger tips and broken up to categories.
 These are:  select, move, split resize, other.
 Most of the time I use this mode for resizing a window by using `{` and `}`.